116davinder/kafka-cluster-ansible/Readme.md

 # Apache Kafka Ansible

-It is group of playbooks to manage apache kafka in paysafe group.
+It is group of playbooks to manage apache kafka.
 It is also 100% compliant with ansible-lint rules.

 ## **Requirements**
 * Download Apache Kafka Tar on Ansible Server ( Mandatory )